OpenTermsArchive/contrib-versions/AmazonKindleMac/Legal Information.md

-Kindle for Mac Legal Notices
+See all alerts (alert-count more) Kindle for Mac Legal Notices

 This page covers the legal notices for Kindle for Mac.